Tokeli/skunktools/README.md

 An advanced version of the above.
 For all selected objects, it will look on the set Physics Layer for a selected object in the same position.
 If one is found, they're both given a randomly-generated name and assigned the suffix "`_object`" and "`_physics`".
 Non-matching items will be named ORPHAN.

 ### Apply Shapekeys ###
-This will simply remove all shapekeys from the selection in a way that preserves how they currently look.
+This will simply remove all shapekeys from selected objects, preserving how they currently look.

+### Apply non-Armature Modifiers ###
+This will apply all modifiers on selected objects that aren't an Armature, so they stay rigged.

 ### Weld Selected ###
 A non-destructive form of remove doubles.
 In edit-mode, will snap the selected vertices TO the closest unselected one within the Distance.